Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 The following day, we started moving after sunrise.
 Our first task was to go up to the 6350′ pass east of Elija Ridge.
 Then we’d work our way up the long ridgeline and hope to reach the top at a decent hour.

-In the open forest were small streams that provided water until about 6000′.
+Small streams in the open forest provided water until about 6000′.
 Then it’d be bone dry without a single trickle until we came off the ridge at day’s end.
 Before long, we were on the pass with Gabriel Peak behind us.

 Elija Ridge above Stillwell Creek Basin